-Julie has also represented sellers, purchasers, borrowers and financial institutions in various real estate and loan transactions, and both landlords and tenants in commercial and residential leasing transactions.
+Julie’s extensive experience in the real estate industry also includes representing sellers, purchasers, borrowers and financial institutions in various real estate and loan transactions and both landlords and tenants in commercial and residential leasing transactions.

 Prior to joining the firm, Julie was a partner at a mid-Atlantic law firm.